weirdgyn/Image2PDF/README.md

 # Image2PDF

-This application uses iText (rev 7 or better) od iText Software (https://itextpdf.com/)
+This application uses iText (rev 7 or better) by iText Software (https://itextpdf.com/)